THE CHRONOCOSM UNIVERSE A FRAMEWORK FOR ONTOLOGICAL INTERFACE

 • Director of Unexpected Updates

-• The Bureau of Interpersonal Chemistry and Fabric Softener
+• The Ministry of Aesthetic Regulation and Interpersonal Chemistry

 • Director of the Department of Tactical Momentum